-Jodi Sharman is a Senior Associate in the Litigation and Dispute Resolution Team at Hesketh Henry.
-Jodi’s principal area of practice is Employment Law but she also practices in civil and commercial litigation.
-Jodi is experienced in working with and advising employees, employers and unions on a full range of employment law issues and litigation matters.
+Jodi Sharman is a Senior Associate in the Employment Law team at Hesketh Henry.
+Jodi holds a Master of Laws, was admitted in 2008 and has since gained considerable experience in working with employees, employers and unions on a range of employment law matters and litigation issues.

 Philip Skelton QC